BharathKinnal/Analysis_of_Algorithms/README.md

   * Muhammad Yasir Habib
   * Waqas Anjum

-*This project is a direct implementation of the IEEE Paper after a through Analysis of the Algorithm and related concepts.*
+*This project is a direct implementation of the IEEE Paper after a thorough Analysis of the Algorithm and related concepts.*